elifirem/LargePD_CNV/README.md

 `Post_QC.sh` command lines for post QC filtering steps

-`Code_QS.R` for further filtering CNV calls: calculates a quality score (QS) which estimates the probability of a CNV called by PennCNV to be confirmed by other software.
-R script adapted from [Macé et al.](https://pubmed.ncbi.nlm.nih.gov/27402902/)
+`Code_QS.R` for further filtering CNV calls: calculates a quality score (QS) which estimates the probability of a CNV called by PennCNV to be confirmed by other software, adapted from [Macé et al.](https://pubmed.ncbi.nlm.nih.gov/27402902/)

 **Software**: